demirkayaender/callgrapher/README.md

 - **Zoom**: Use mouse wheel to zoom in/out
 - **View details**: Click once on a node to see its details in the side panel
 - **Collapse/Expand**:
+  - **📦 Collapse All** button: Collapses entire graph to show only entry functions (starting points with no callers)
+  - **📂 Expand All** button: Expands all nodes to show full graph
   - **Right-click a node** to open the context menu with options:
     - **Collapse:** Outgoing Calls, Incoming Calls, or All Connections
     - **Expand:** All, Outgoing Calls only, or Incoming Calls only